scottyab/ssl-pin-generator/readme.md

 *Warning you should ensure you run this on a trusted network*

-Download the jar [here](https://github.com/scottyab/ssl-pin-generator/releases/download/v0.1/generatePins.jar) or clone and compile the class
+Download the jar [here](https://github.com/scottyab/ssl-pin-generator/releases/download/v0.1/generatePins.jar) or clone and compile the class.

+Simply pass to hostname and optionally port to the jar. `$ java -jar generatePins.jar <your hostname:port">`

-`$ java -jar generatePins.jar publicobject.com`
+i.e `$ java -jar generatePins.jar publicobject.com`

 Output: